Morgscode/Job-board-mvp/README.md

 #### SETUP

 1. From the root of the monorepo - run `npm i`
+2. Follow the api environment setup instructions below
-2. From the root of the monorepo - run `npm run dev:api`
+3. From the root of the monorepo - run `npm run dev:api`

 - API Environment